spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   When set to `true`, tells Spinnaker to ignore this resource.
   The resource is not cached and does not show up in the Spinnaker UI.

+## Strategy

+* `strategy.spinnaker.io/versioned`

+  When set to `true` or `false`, this overrides the resource's default "version" behavior described in the [resource management policies](#resource-management-policies).
+This can be used to force a ConfigMap or Secret to be deployed without appending a new version when the contents change, for example.

 # How Kubernetes resources are managed by Spinnaker

 Resource mapping between Spinnaker and Kubernetes constructs, as well as the